facebook/react-native-website/docs/new-architecture-library-intro.md

 });
 ```

-In this example when the View is pressed there is a `setNativeProps` call to update the style and accessibility props of the component.
-To migrate this component it’s important to understand its current behavior using `setNativeProps`.
+In this example, when the View is pressed, there is a `setNativeProps` call to update the style and accessibility props of the component.
+To migrate this component, it’s important to understand its current behavior using `setNativeProps`.

 #### Pre-Fabric, Component Props Persist

-On first render, the component props are those declared in the render function.
+On the first render, the component props are those declared in the render function.
 After the View is pressed `_onSubmit` calls `setNativeProps` with updated prop values.
 The resulting component can be represented as such:

 ```jsx